Tickets for Shakespeare Globe + Audio Guide

 And should you need an ale or two to slake your thirst there’s The Swan Bar & Restaurant.
 A more elegant affair than would have been available to Shakespeare’s customers, it has stunning views of the Thames and St. Paul’s, as well as an impressive food and drinks menu.

-- From February 18 2017: tours from 9:30 - 12:00, every 30 min.
-On Sundays, tours from 9:30 - 11:00
+- Tours: 09:30 - 12:00, every 30 minutes.
+On Sundays, the tours run until 11:00

 - 31 January - 28 February: tours from 09:30 - 17:00, every 30 minutes

 Shakespeare reportedly invented over 500 words, many of which are still in use today.
 Eternal proof that when in doubt, you should just make it up!